 - Hollerr (presented by Kamile, London, aged 18) is an app and wearable that geotags incidents of sexual harassment around the world as a driving force to create positive social change.
 It uses recorded audio in conjunction with CCTV to try to create a full case of evidence against repeating perpetrators.

 - Jus Like Me (Alimat, London, aged 18): an insanely easy social networking site to meet likeminded people

-- Lawsome (Gabi, Dublin (ROI), aged 16): all the legal information and laws you would need to ensure a correct conviction and proper hearing is condensed and simplified into one app and website so everyone, regardless of background, has access to this vital information
+- Lawsome (Gabi, Dublin (ROI), aged 16): All the legal information and laws you would need to ensure a correct conviction and proper hearing us condensed and simplified into one app and website so everyone, regardless of background, has access to this vital information

 - Leanú Technologies (Catrina & Vanessa, Dublin (ROI), aged 19 & 18): bespoke apps that contain Business Continuity Plans for companies to make them easier to use and more effective, thus helping businesses excel during an IT crisis